maximhuber04/maximhuber04.github.io/_pages/about.md

 I am an MSc student in Robotics at ETH Zürich, advised by Prof. Marco Hutter at the Robotic Systems Lab.
 I received my BSc in Computer Science from ETH Zürich and also spent a semester at Northwestern University in the US.

-My research interests lie in reinforcement learning for embodied AI, as well as computer vision and brain-machine interface applications.
+My research interests lie in embodied AI, computer vision and brain-machine interface applications.
 Currently, I am working on RL fine-tuning for the ANYmal quadruped at the Robotic Systems Lab.